Unexplained Bruising and Fractures in the Elderly

 Look to see if there are other bruises, scrapes, or marks of any kind.
 If you suspect abuse or neglect, take a dated photo of the injury with your cell phone.
 Make sure to report the injury to nurse home staff and request an investigation into the matter, and that the resident see a doctor.

-If you notice multiple bruises, reoccurring bruises, or bruises in the shape of knuckles or fingers, contact one of our experienced nursing home abuse attorneys today!
+If you notice multiple bruises, reoccurring bruises, or bruises in the shape of knuckles or fingers, contact one of our experienced nursing home abuse attorneys in Georgia today!

 Your loved one may be too frightened to come forward, or if they suffer from dementia or Alzheimer’s, they may not even remember the abuse occurred.